WildLotus-15/CS50W-Project-5-Final/README.md

 [Back to Top](#cs50-final-project---meme-app)

 ## Root Routes
-I included app URL in the project's default root.
+I included the app URL in the project's default root.
 With the use of `re_path` and specified path, the `User` can download `Image`, following code on line 29 (extending URL patterns) gives an ability to access an actual image with its URL so then I can access them and then display it on the index page.

 [Back to Top](#cs50-final-project---meme-app)
 ## Models
 There are 4 models for the memes app database:
-1. `User` - Stores and handels the creation of registered users.
+1. `User` - Stores and handles the creation of registered users.
 2. `UserProfile` - Creates `OneToOne` relationship with `User`, has `timestamp` to identicate the creation date.
 3. `Post` - Stores created posts, it has an `author` with `Foreign key` relationship linked to `UserProfile`, `ImageField` attribute, text-based `description`, `timestamp` with the modified format, `likes` attribute with `ManyToManyField` to `UserProfile` (many users can like many posts), and `favorites` attribute having `ManyToMany` relationship to users (many users can add many posts into their individual `"favorite"` section of a web page).
 4. `Comment` - Stores created comments related to the `Post`, to make that happen `Foreign key` relationship comes in handy, of course, the comment is having an `author`, `timestamp` and text-based `comment` itself.
-I have also included `likes` field, so the user will have the ability to leave a like on the comment.
+I have also included the `likes` field, so the user will have the ability to leave a like on the comment.

-Last two classes `Post` and `Comment` are having their own `serialize` functions.
+The last two classes `Post` and `Comment` are having their own `serialize` functions.

 In the end, there is the usage of the `Django signal` which is being triggered after user registration.
-First, profile is being created based on the user instance and then saved in the database.
+First, the profile is being created based on the user instance and then saved in the database.
 (As a result, when the user is registered, its profile is created automatically).

 [Back to Top](#cs50-final-project---meme-app)
 ## Routes